Sample Developmental Edit: Before And After Examples

 4. Personal stakes: Professional reputation

-5. Power stakes: Who controls the narrative
+5. Power stakes: Who controls the story

 The revision climbs this ladder step by step.
 The original scene stays at level one.